monnoval/resume/README.md

 data/resume.yml is property of Mon Noval.
 You are welcome to use it as a base structure for your resume, but don't forget, you are not him.

-The rest of the code is licensed CC-GPL.
+The rest of the code is under [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
 Remember sharing is caring.